 Intel has segmented the LGA 1511 socket into two versions that aren’t backward or forward compatible.
 6000 and 7000 series CPUs are only compatible with LGA 1151 100 and 200 series motherboards.

 8000 and 9000 series CPUs are only compatible with LGA 1151 300 series motherboards.

-If you got dizzy understanding the above, I understand!
-Don’t worry, with your motherboard’s specifications the CPU Support List that you can find online for any motherboard, you won’t need to worry about chipsets.
-You can just rely on the manufacturer’s testing and updating of that CPU support List.
+If you got dizzy reading through the above, I understand!
+Don’t worry; with your motherboard’s specifications, the CPU Support List that you can find online for any motherboard, you won’t need to worry about chipsets.
+You can just rely on the manufacturer’s testing and updating of that CPU Support List.

 It’s the only fool-proof way to find exactly which CPUs are compatible with your specific kind of motherboard.